 This privacy notice aims to give you information on how Villa Plus collects and processes your personal data, including any data you may provide through this website or via any other means (such as over the telephone) when you purchase travel services, when you sign up to our newsletter, when you take part in a competition etc. This website is not intended for children and the only circumstances in which we collect data relating to children, is where you make a booking of travel services and you have children in your party.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Villa Plus Ltd is the controller and responsible for your personal data (collectively referred to as "Villa Plus", "we", "us" or "our" in this privacy notice).
-We have appointed a data controller who is responsible for overseeing questions in relation to this privacy notice.
+We have appointed a Data compliance officer who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exerciseyour legal rights, please contact the data controller using the details set out below.

 Our full details are: